Markus Grosskopf: Playing style

 Grosskopf's playing style has been known to include prominent basslines, and occasionally he has a solo such as in "Heavy Metal (Is the Law)" or "Eagle Fly Free", which is one of his most famous.
 He is known to use both his fingers and a pick, depending on the song.
 He regularly uses a pick for the more straightforward, simple bass lines, as in I Want Out or Just a Little Sign, and fingers for more lead-type playing, as on Eagle Fly Free or Halloween.

 His playing style expanded on one of Helloween's more recent albums Keeper of the Seven Keys: The Legacy, where many more bass solos and lead parts are heard, like "Invisible Man", "Light the Universe" and even some slap bass on the first single "Mrs. God", as well as "Goin' Home" from Pink Bubbles Go Ape, where one can hear slap for the first time in Helloween's discography.

 Regarding new ideas for the songs, he was quoted saying to the Metal Insider: "Sometimes I shout them into my mobile phone wherever I am at whether it be on a toilet, backstage, or somewhere else.
 There is a big collection of riffs and more saved up and I plan to sort all these out when I get home."

+Loudwire considered him one of the best hard rock/metal bassists of all time.